Netcracker/KubeMarine/documentation/Installation.md

 The inventory file consists of the following sections.

 ### globals
-In the `globals` section you can describe the global parameters that can be overridden.
+In the `globals` section, you can describe the global parameters that can be overridden.
 For example:

 ```
 globals: